Derry Mathews: Comeback

 On 22 January 2011 Mathews made a comeback under the guidance of Liverpool Boxing Promoter Stephen Vaughan Jnr and challenged Scott Lawton once more, this time at the Olympia in Liverpool gaining a revenge win over the man from Stoke to lift the IBO International title at lightweight.
 Winning on all three of the judges scorecards, the fight went the full 12 rounds with Mathews dominating the first 8 rounds only for Lawton to come back into the fight towards the end culminating in a final round tear up.
 Mathews followed the win up with a challenge for the English lightweight title beating Amir Unsworth with a 1st round stoppage again at the Olympia on 2 April 2011.
 Two more stoppage victories following against George Watson and Stephen Jennings.
 The latter for the British Masters lightweight title.
 He then challenged Gavin Rees for the European Boxing Union European Title which ended in a draw because of a head collision.
 On 20 January 2012, almost a year on from his comeback, he challenged Emiliano Marsili for the vacant IBO World lightweight title.
 The fight with Marsili ended in round 7 with Mathews being stopped on his feet.
 He then challenged then British champion Anthony Crolla on 21 April 2012 and won with a sixth round stoppage winning the British title for the first time in his career.
 After this impressive win to capture the British Title he challenged Gavin Rees again for the EBU European title on 7 July 2012 which ended in a ninth round stoppage in favor of Rees.
-After this he left Stephen Vaughan Jnr entered prizefighter for the second time which ended in a Semi-final defeat to Terry Flanighan and signed a Promotional deal with Dave Coldwell.
+After this he left Stephen Vaughan Jnr entered prizefighter for the second time which ended in a semi-final defeat to Terry Flanagan and signed a Promotional deal with Dave Coldwell.